dhaval-28/Kickstarter-Analysis/README.md

   (2) Goal range of 45,000 to 49,000 has 0% sucess rate.
 But the dataset is limited to just 1 sample for that range.
 Which makes it difficult to draw conclusions for this range.

 ### What are some other possible tables and/or graphs that we could create?
-  (1) Using the same amount range, a pie chart can be created to show number of cmpaigns for each of the goal range.
-This will clearly show the sample slection is skwed in favor of smaller goals.
+  (1) Using the same amount range, a pie chart can be created to show number of campaigns for each of the goal range.
+This will clearly show the sample selection is skewed in favor of smaller goals.